 Where Do Fennec Foxes Live – Fennec Fox Habitat

-- The native habitat of fennec fox is the Sahara Desert and the Sinai Peninsula.
+- The native habitat of the fennec fox is the Sahara Desert and the Sinai Peninsula.

 - In the Sahara, they are distributed from Morocco and Mauritania to northern Niger through Egypt.